allenai/ai2thor/README.md

 ## Citation

-    @inproceedings{ai2thor,
+    @article{ai2thor,
+        Author = {Eric Kolve and
+                  Roozbeh Mottaghi and
+                  Daniel Gordon and
+                  Yuke Zhu and
+                  Abhinav Gupta and
+                  Ali Farhadi},
-        Author = {Eric Kolve and Roozbeh Mottaghi and Daniel Gordon and Yuke Zhu and Abhinav Gupta and Ali Farhadi}, Title = {AI2-THOR: An Interactive 3D Environment for Visual AI}, Booktitle = {arXiv},
+        Title = {AI2-THOR: An Interactive 3D Environment for Visual AI}, Journal = {arXiv},
         Year = {2017}
     }